ivan-tkatchev/tab/docs/README.html.md

 `triplets Seq[a] -> Seq[(a,a,a)]`

 tuple {: #fn_tuple}
 : Returns its arguments as a tuple.
 Meant for grouping when defining tuples within tuples.
+See also: [[lines]].
 Usage:
 `tuple (a,b,...) -> (a,b,...)`